 Karen and Steve Chubon

 Karen Chubon and her husband, Steve, were looking for a place to retire; somewhere with a strong sense of community with opportunities to give back.
 They found the Central Coast, where they felt like there were many ways for them to contribute to the community in a meaningful way.
-After Steve retired last year, Karen decided she wanted to become more active in volunteering and started learning more about the Hearst Cancer Resource Center (HCRC) at French Hospital Medical Center.
+After Steve retired, Karen decided she wanted to become more active in volunteering and started learning more about the Hearst Cancer Resource Center (HCRC) at French Hospital Medical Center.

 “She taught me so much in going through this.
 She had such a positive outlook and just persevered through,” Karen said.